Name: Kell Inkston

 One might say Kell was just lucky, but there’s a little more behind those four eyes than a first glance might say.

 Kell’s a bit of an eccentric one, but tries very hard to downplay it.
-He’s the ambitious sort, that enjoys the simple joys of work and the continual grind of the day-to-day.
-He’s a friendly sort, right up until someone starts edging in on his narratives, or questions his motivations.
+He’s the ambitious sort that enjoys the simple joys of work and the continual grind of the day-to-day.
+He’s friendly right up until someone starts edging in on his narratives, or questions his motivations.
 He does do it all for Inklend and The Upper Realms, right?… Or maybe he’s just one of those dirty careerist workaholics that can’t share a good thing – ugh.

 He lives in uptown Inklend on Ivy Lane with his anima, anim, and pets.